 Note that the CRN must be valid for the province in which the tank is being used.
-A tank moved from one province to another might require a review and re-issue of the CRN or acceptance of the National Board Number (NB) by the applicable provincial boiler and pressure vessel authority.
+A tank moved from one province to another might require a review and re-issue of the CRN by the applicable provincial boiler and pressure vessel authority.